RedHatQE/CodeQuality/documentation/golang/README.md

 Since you probably also run unit tests (size_test.go), you might want to merge the coverage profiles with [gocovmerge](https://github.com/wadey/gocovmerge)

-[gocovmerge](https://github.com/wadey/gocovmerge) - gocovmerge takes the results from multiple go test -coverprofile runs and merges them into one profile.
+[gocovmerge](https://github.com/wadey/gocovmerge) - gocovmerge takes the results from multiple "go test -coverprofile" runs and merges them into one profile.

     # Install gocovmerge